 Like the Purely Elizabeth oatmeal, this cereal from Qi’a (a subdivision of Nature’s Path Organic), is loaded with superfood extras.

 Real talk: It looks a lot like bird seed.
 But while the texture is crunchy, the savory blend isn’t too overwhelming.
 Many oatmeals serve as a bland base for add-ins like fruit and sweeteners, but this one is satisfying all on its own.

 While it’s definitely a winning breakfast choice, it slides in at number three for being not as nutrient-dense as the Purely Elizabeth oatmeal or as tasty as the Nature’s Path Organic.
 Still, Ostrower is a fan.
 “Again, this one isn’t technically oatmeal, but it has omega-3 fatty acids, which act as a powerful anti-inflammatory and brain food,” she says.
 “It also has zero sugar and salt, and is gluten-free.”

-So why is it only coming in at number four?
-While it’s non-GMO, it isn’t organic—a major factor for Ostrower.
+While it’s non-GMO, it isn’t organic—a major consideration for Ostrower.
 Also, she isn’t a fan of the “ready in five minutes” thing.
 “It’s a little more processed, which means the body breaks it down more rapidly,” she says.
 “For people who have blood sugar issues or are diabetic, they’ll want to go for something slower-cooked.”
-So that rules out all those “instant” oatmeals, too.
+That rules out “instant” oatmeals, too.

 With walnuts, ground flaxseed, cashews, coconut flour, pecans, dried dates, and vanilla bean, this cereal tastes delicious.
 It’s got some sweetness (thanks to the coconut flour, dates, and vanilla bean), while the cashews make it super-creamy.